Table of Contents

 - Policy reviews provide peace of mind, knowing that your plan is current and aligned with your evolving needs.

 When you first purchased life insurance, you and your financial representative made sure the policy fit your unique needs.
 But life doesn't stand still — just think of everything that's changed since you purchased your policy.

 Fortunately, a periodic review could help ensure that your policy still fits your life insurance needs.

 During an insurance review, you and your financial representative go over your existing policy and financial plan.
 First, you'll review what you already have in place.
 (If you don't quite remember the technical details, you'll get a refresher on how everything works.)
 Next, your financial representative will run you through a "fact-find" questionnaire to see whether your financial situation and life insurance needs have changed.
 Based on this review, your financial representative can tell you whether your plan is still appropriate, or if there are adjustments worth considering.

-One of the benefits of a life insurance review is you can confirm if your coverage still offers enough protection for your loved ones.
+A life insurance review helps confirm if your coverage adequately protects your loved ones.
 This confirmation could help them avoid any unnecessary hardships due to a lack of appropriate coverage if you pass away unexpectedly.
 Your financial representative can also update the beneficiaries of your existing policy.
 For example, you may have chosen your parents as your beneficiaries when you first signed up but would now like to list your new spouse as your beneficiary instead.

 An insurance review also provides an opportunity to check up on your other financial goals, such as retirement.
 Your financial representative can help you develop a plan to help reach your retirement goals.
 They can also check whether there are other opportunities worth considering — like converting your term life insurance policy into permanent coverage, such as whole life insurance or universal life insurance.